joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/11/world/canada/toronto-police-officer-shooting-us.html

 **House Rejects Bill to Extend Surveillance Power With FISA Section 702 Set to Expire**\
-`A measure to temporarily continue a key surveillance law fell well short of the support needed to pass, further raising the chances that it will lapse on Saturday.`\
+`A measure to temporarily continue a key surveillance law failed in the House, and members left for a weeklong recess, making an expiration all but inevitable.`\
 https://www.nytimes.com/2026/06/11/us/politics/house-spy-program-bill.html

 **Can the U.S.-Iran Cease-Fire Survive Days of Strikes?**\